DeveloPassion/knowii-voice-ai-docs/docs/faq.md

 ### How do I download Knowii Voice AI?

-Download the latest version from our [website](https://voice-ai.knowii.net#download).
+Download the latest version from the [website](https://voice-ai.knowii.net#download).

 ### What are the system requirements?